aalberti/articles/mental models/turtles.md

 The [test pyramid](https://www.mountaingoatsoftware.com/blog/the-forgotten-layer-of-the-test-automation-pyramid) originally assumes that you have 3 layers (unit, service, UI).
 Some adapt their test pyramid to their vocabulary, adding or renaming layers.
 Anyway, as soon as your system becomes just a little bit complex, the reality becomes more nuanced than that.
-You end up with separate modules (microservices?), each having several layers.
+You end up with separate modules (microservices?
+Kidding), each having several layers.

 You want to find the right tradeoff, for each test, between:
 - Realism: If the test passes, the corresponding use case will work end-to-end in production.